boopdotpng/twitch-menubar/README.md

 There might be weird practices in this code.
 Sorry.
 But it works!

 ## Roadmap
 Unfortunately, Apple requires a $100 developer subscription to enable useful features (like sending notifications).
 Because of this, the app might not evolve much further.
 This was primarily a project to see how quickly I could ship a semi-decent working app.
+Honestly, it does almost everything I need it to right now.

 ## Screenshots & Functionality
-Since no one else can run the app, here are screenshots demonstrating its functionality:
+Since it's difficult to run the app, here are some screenshots.

 ### 1. User signs in using their Twitch account
 <img src="images/oauth.png?raw=true" alt="OAuth" width="100%">